-It's easy thinking above of politics, to forget how $CO_2/climate$ actually has THE final say.
-Politics ignores it, although science indicates that may revisit us many-fold.
-Work is happening in future-gazing science, getting more right the models that help better see what may be ahead.
+It's easy thinking above of politics, to forget about how CO_2 /climate actually has THE final say.
+Politics ignores that, although science indicates this may revisit us many-fold.
+Work is happening in future-gazing science, getting ever-more right models that help better see what may be ahead.
 Clouds, especially, have long bedeviled forecasts.
-Just how clouds, water vapor acts ahead, might contribute to heating - or not - with other greenhouse gases (GHGs) vital too.
+Just how clouds, water vapor ahead may contribute to heating - or not - with other greenhouse gases (GHGs) is vital.
 Potentially, clouds may mean Earth gets much hotter still.
-Or, reflective clouds might mean it's a bit less of a blazing cauldron, than what models so far have predicted.
+Or, reflective clouds might mean we're on a bit less of a blazing cauldron, than what the models so far have predicted.

-A National Center for Atmospheric Research (NCAR) Community Earth System Model 2 (CESM2) implies more impactful heating may come, sooner than was forecast by 20 prior models.
+A National Center for Atmospheric Research (NCAR) Community Earth System Model 2 (CESM2) implied more impactful heating may come, sooner than was forecast by 20 prior models.
 So, scientists in 2022 re-looked at CESM2.
-More granular, sophisticated than prior models, a bigger amplification it saw as possible from clouds, maybe, should be, worrying.
-Clouds may reduce heating (yay) - or may instead supercharge it - so getting clouds' complicated impacts right is of the essence.
+More granular, sophisticated than prior models, a bigger amplification seen as possible from clouds, maybe, should be, worrying.
+Clouds may reduce heating (yay) - or may instead supercharge it - so getting clouds' complicated impacts right, is of the essence.
 As with impacts of shorter-lived methane, other GHGs besides carbon dioxide (CO2) - consequences may be planetary-scale.
-Water vapor is crucial.
+Clearly, water vapor is crucial.

-Past brute models have been somewhat right - even if at times they've understating heating.
-A look at 17 basic models used 1970 to 2007, showed pretty good overlap with what was later seen.
-Still, modeling clouds' complexity, vexes.
-Older models had expected that if CO_2 levels were to double from start of industrial era - from earlier roughly 270 ppm, to 550 ppm where we're fast now headed on CO_2 already over 420+ ppm, then we all may be baking say early in next century by between 2.7 degrees F - and even 8 degrees F (1.5 C - 4.5 degrees C).

-CESM2 implies that an unbearable 9.5 degrees F (5.3 degrees C) baking could be possible!
-A result of doubling+ in CO_2 partly due to water vapor/clouds.
+Past brute models were somewhat right - even if at times, they've understated heating since.
+A look at 17 basic models 1970 to 2007 showed pretty good overlap with what later was seen.
+Still clouds' complexity vexes.
+Older models had expected if CO_2 levels doubled from start of industrial era - from earlier roughly 270 ppm to 550 ppm where we're fast now headed with CO_2 already over 420+ ppm, we all may be baking say early next century between 2.7 degrees F - and 8 degrees F (1.5 C - 4.5 degrees C).
+CESM2 implies an unbearable 9.5 degrees F (5.3 degrees C) baking may be possible!
+Result of doubling+ CO_2 partly due to water vapor/clouds.
 Near $1/3^{rd}$ higher temperatures, than prior models implied, so getting accurate modeling was no small interest 2022.
-Such 9 degrees F would feel in places like a furnace.
-On the accuracy of climate models, then, much depends.
+9 degrees F would feel in places like a furnace.
+On accuracy of climate models, then, much depends.
 And it's an entirely different way to forecast what may be, than looking back in geologic time to when CO_2 levels were roughly similar, estimating what temperatures may be like ahead.
-(Maybe it's back to the Pliocene, then a Miocene for us)!
-Either way 'mere' transitory heating we may feel in first century or two at 550 ppm, can pale to a far hotter equilibrium later unfolding over several millennia.
+(Maybe it's back to Pliocene, then Miocene for us)!
+Either way 'mere' transitory heating we may feel 1st century or two at 550 ppm, can pale to a far hotter equilibrium later unfolding over a few millennia.
 With rising seas discussed ahead.

 That's why, when review of 39 climate models found 13 showed higher heat ahead, partly on water vapor/clouds, it was potentially very troubling.
 A 'wolf pack' of outlier results didn't match actual temperatures - so models were reworked.
 UN climate assessments stayed away from high heat predictions, given uncertainty.
 But, what if those models are partly right?
-To say nothing of an unstoppable permafrost melting, undersea methane, clathrates or hydrates like 125,000 years ago in an Eemian interglacial 'hot' era when seas were 20+ ft higher.
+To say nothing of unstoppable permafrost melting, undersea methane, clathrates or hydrates like 125,000 years ago in Eemian interglacial 'hot' era as global seas were 20+ ft higher.